This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 Is Traeger Made in China?

 Yes, Traeger grills are now manufactured in China.
 This is something that a lot of people aren’t actually aware of, and this is mainly because Traeger was once an all-American brand.
-This was made clear by the company in all of their marketing material, so how did this all-American company end up producing their products in China?
+This was made clear by the company in all of its marketing material, so how did this all-American company end up producing its products in China?

 In 2006, Traeger Pellet Grills LLC was bought out by another company.
 Up until this date, all Traeger grills were produced in the company’s production facilities in Oregon.
 However, with the sale of the company, manufacturing began to be outsourced to China, where it is much cheaper.